-Shoulders of the highway will be widened to two feet.Read More
+Shoulders of the highway will be widened to two feet in 2023.Read More

 Shoulders will be widened to two feet, and rumble strips will be added to the center line of no-passing zones.
 The highway will also be resurfaced, and drainage culverts will be replaced.Visualize the difference

 Between 2014 and 2018, there were 23 crashes in the project limits.
 They resulted in one fatality (September 2016) and 12 injuries.

 Wider shoulders would ultimately be safer by allowing drivers more time and space to recover after leaving their lane or to react to wildlife on the road.
 Rumble strips will help drivers maintain their lane of travel.
 Although no crashes were related to the presence of bicyclists, wider shoulders would help separate them from cars and trucks, increasing their safety.

 ITD is evaluating the effect of proposed changes on wetlands, wildlife, archaeological sites and more.
 Given the highway’s designation as a scenic byway along a Wild and Scenic River, ITD has been working closely with the U.S. Forest Service.

 Proposed improvements will be designed to blend in with the natural scenery.
 For example, road signs will be painted brown on the back, and new retaining walls will be covered with vegetation so that they will not be visible to river users.

 A study has been underway since 2019 to catalog and identify any areas that may be of cultural concern to the Nez Perce Tribe.

 Once the study is complete, ITD will work with the tribe to avoid any areas and to mitigate any adverse effects if necessary.
 This process must be complete before ITD can finish the environmental process and obtain any land or easements needed to widen the highway.